itsdeemab/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5-execute: Added a file that gives the user permission to execute a file

-6-multiple_permissions: a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.
+6-multiple_permissions: a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello

+7-everybody:a script that that adds execution permission to the owner, the group owner and the other users, to the file hello.